-Methamphetamine is known as Chalk, Crystal, Glass, Ice, Meth, and Tina.
-However, meth is the most common name for the drug.
+Methamphetamine, also known as Chalk, Crystal, Glass, Ice, Meth, and Tina.
+However, meth is the most common name for the illicit drug.
+This drug has a high risk of addiction and is classified as a Schedule II controlled substance due to its potential for misuse and dependency.

-It’s a highly addictive stimulant.
+It’s a highly addictive substance.
 Most people use it by swallowing a pill or snorting a powder.
 However, some also inject a liquid with the dissolved powder.
-Those that use crystal meth will sometimes smoke it in a pipe.
+A common method for those that use crystal meth is to smoke it in a glass pipe.

-Since meth is a stimulant, it gives the person using the drug a sudden rush.
-While many experience positive emotions, others also feel angry, scared, or edgy.1
+Since meth is a central nervous system stimulant, it gives the person using the drug a sudden rush.
+While many experience positive emotions, others feel angry, scared, or edgy.1

-On average, meth reaches its peak 15 minutes to 3 hours after taking the drug.
-However, tests can detect the drug for 2-7 days, depending on the dosage and test type.3, 4
+On average, meth peaks 15 minutes to 3 hours after taking the drug.
+However, tests can detect the drug for 2-7 days, depending on the last use dosage, long-term use, and test type.3, 4

 How Long Is Meth Detectable in Drug Tests?